sahinyyurt/hex2rgba/README.md

-hex to rgba with typescript
+# HEX to RGBA with typescript